 A while back a person who does not have a technical background, but he has money so he is the boss, was lecturing that in an ideal world no team member has to talk to other team members.
 At that time I was thinking that in my ideal world, which is very close to the Agile world, everybody can (or should) speak to everybody else.
-This points out that how you architecture a system is strongly tight to your methodology.
+This points out that how you architecture a system is strongly tight to your methodology and mindset.
 It does not really make a big difference that which methodology you follow as long as you stick to the correct concepts.
-Likewise, he was saying that the Software Architecture Document is part of the BRD (Business Requirement Document) as if it was technical a business person (e.g. the stake holders) would not understand it.
-And I was thinking to me that: mate!
-There are different views being analyzed in a SAD.
-Some of them are technical, some of them are not.

-What the above story points out to me is that solution architecture is the art of mapping the business stuff to technical stuff, or in the other words, it’s actually speaking about technical things in a language which is understandable to business people.
+What the above story points out to me is that solution architecture is the art of mapping the business concerns to technical matters, or in the other words, it’s actually speaking about technical things in a language which is understandable to business people.